Common Problems Found During Crawl Space Encapsulation

 Standing water and drainage failures are among the most common problems discovered during crawl space encapsulation.
 Even when water is not visible during dry seasons, soil beneath the crawl space may remain saturated.

-Encapsulation cannot proceed safely when standing water is present.
-Water problems must be corrected before sealing the crawl space environment.
+Encapsulation should not proceed when standing water is present.
+Water problems should be corrected before sealing the crawl space environment.

 Why Standing Water Is Often Discovered Late